-I’m so glad that I tried it because these shortbread cookies turned out awesome.
+I'm so glad that I tried it because these pistachio cranberry shortbread cookies turned out awesome.
 They were light, tender and crispy.
-We couldn’t taste the whole wheat flour at all.
+We couldn't taste the whole wheat flour at all.
 Even though whole wheat pastry flour is not as robust as regular whole wheat flour, you would still feel a mild nutty flavor when used in muffins, cakes and sometimes in cookies too.
-But this recipe is an exception I guess, because we didn’t feel it even a bit.
-I made a small change to the original recipe by using pistachios instead of pecans.
+But this recipe is an exception I guess, because we didn't feel it even a bit.

 - 1 and 1/2 cups butter, softened